 Who Needs a RIPDES Industrial Stormwater Permit?

-Owners or operators of specific categories of industrial facilities, which discharge stormwater directly to the waters of the United States or indirectly through a separate storm sewer system via a point source conveyance, are required to obtain authorization of their discharges under the RIPDES MSGP.
+Owners or operators of specific categories of industrial facilities, which discharge stormwater directly to the waters of the State or indirectly through a separate storm sewer system via a point source conveyance, are required to obtain authorization of their discharges under the RIPDES MSGP.
 Ten major categories of industrial activities have been designated as requiring permit coverage.
 In general, the 10 categories of industrial activities are as follows:

 - Category One (i): Facilities subject to federal stormwater effluent discharge standards in 40 CFR Parts 405-471

 - Category Two (ii): Heavy manufacturing (for example, paper mills, chemical plants, pretroleum refineries, and steel mills and foundries)